harshitsinghai77/fictional-octo-funicular/devlogs/dev_log_4.md

 I woke up around 11am, probably...
 I immediately started working on Felix to add the link expiry feature.
 I didn't complete it but it's almost done.
 Probably needs less than an hour more.
 I worked on it till 4pm, (yeah I know... how could a simple feature take so looong??).

 I need to find a better way to work on features more effeciently.
-Should start by taking more breaks.
-Break are really helpful in finding bugs, not to make mistakes and be more careful.
-Usually I'm way deep in my code that I forget taking frequent break, resulting in loss of efficiency, productivity, and time.
+I should probably take more breaks.
+Break are really essential.
+Usually I'm way too focus working that I often forget taking frequent breaks, resulting in loss of efficiency, productivity, and time.
 I keep on fixiting on the same bug again and again and again without thinking it through, this could be due to lack of breaks.
-I need to improve on that front else I'll end up wasting a lot of time then required.
+I need to improve on that front else I'll end up wasting a lot of time.

 After working on the felix feature (which should've been much easier) I took a little break before started working on gogist.